ionos-cloud/cluster-api-provider-ionoscloud/README.md

 ## Getting involved and contributing

 Are you interested in contributing to cluster-api-provider-ionoscloud?
-We, the maintainers and community, would love your suggestions, contributions, and help!
+We maintainers and community would love your suggestions, contributions, and help!
 Also, the maintainers can be contacted at any time to learn more about how to get involved.

-To set up your environment checkout the [development guide](docs/development.md).
+To set up for your environment, check out the [development guide](docs/development.md).

 In the interest of getting more new people involved, we tag issues with [`good first issue`][good_first_issue].